TonicArtos/SuperSLiM/README.md

 [![Current release branch](https://img.shields.io/badge/current%20release%20branch-early__release__3-orange.svg?style=flat-square)](https://github.com/TonicArtos/SuperSLiM/tree/early_release_3)[![GitHub Release Version](https://img.shields.io/github/release/tonicartos/superslim.svg?style=flat-square)](https://github.com/TonicArtos/SuperSLiM/releases/latest)[![Maven Central Version](https://maven-badges.herokuapp.com/maven-central/com.tonicartos/superslim/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/com.tonicartos/superslim)

-SuperSLiM is a configurable layout manager for the RecyclerView.
+SuperSLiM is a configurable layout manager for a RecyclerView.
 It provides a vertical scrolling list of sections.
-Each section may have a header, and can have its own unique layout.
-The section layouts can be one of the provided layouts, or of your own creation.
+Each section is a grouping of one or more views, arranged by a section layout manager (SLM).
+Sections may have a header, and each header can have its own unique layout.
+The SLM can be one of the provided (listed below), or of your own creation.

 SuperSLiM also has a maintained [wiki](https://github.com/TonicArtos/SuperSLiM/wiki) with guides and documentation to help you out.